 If you set a password on your WD drive, you will need to provide it for recovery.
 We cannot bypass user-set passwords.

-External Hard Drive Brands We Recover
+What External Hard Drive Brands Do We Recover?

 Western Digital